Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's latest postcode level ATO data for financial year 2022 shows Bellevue Hill has exceptionally high incomes nationally.
-The median income is $84,239 and the average income stands at $248,099.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows Bellevue Hill SA2 had exceptionally high national incomes.
+The median income was $84,239 and the average income stood at $248,099.
 This contrasts with Greater Sydney's median income of $56,994 and average income of $80,856.
-Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Bellevue Hill would be approximately $94,862 (median) and $279,384 (average) as of September 2025.
-Census 2021 income data shows Bellevue Hill's household, family, and personal incomes rank highly nationally, between the 99th and 99th percentiles.
-Income brackets indicate that 42.7% of residents earn $4,000 or more weekly (6,432 people), differing from metropolitan patterns where the $1,500 - $2,999 bracket dominates at 30.9%.
+Based on Wage Price Index growth of 12.61% since financial year 2022, current estimates for Bellevue Hill as of September 2025 would be approximately $94,862 (median) and $279,384 (average).
+Census 2021 income data shows household, family and personal incomes in Bellevue Hill rank highly nationally, between the 98th and 98th percentiles.
+Income brackets indicate that 42.7% of residents earn above $4,000 weekly, differing from metropolitan patterns where the $1,500 - $2,999 bracket dominates with 30.9%.
 A significant 54.2% earn above $3,000 weekly.
 Housing accounts for 14.2% of income and strong earnings rank residents within the 98th percentile for disposable income.
 The area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income